Side Hustles for Stay-at-Home Moms: What Podbase Data Shows

 13. Ecommerce Reselling/Flipping

 Reselling works well as a side hustle for stay at home moms who enjoy spotting deals at thrift stores or clearance sales.
-You'll buy items at thrift stores or clearance sales, then resell them online.
+You'll buy items at discounted prices, then resell them online for a profit.

 Pros